Embu County: Health

 The county has a health infrastructure consisting of both public and private facilities.
 It is the host to Embu Provincial General Hospital and three district hospitals; Runyenjes, Siakago and Ishiara.
 There are also a large number of smaller health facilities across the county.

-The main aim of health sector is to create an enabling environment for the provision of sustainable quality health care that is affordable and accessible to the residents.
+The main aim of the health sector is to create an enabling environment for the provision of sustainable quality health care that is affordable and accessible to the residents.
 The sector comprises Medical Services, Public Health and Sanitation, Research and Development sub-sectors.

 Embu County has adhered to the Ministry of Health policy by providing subsidized services, which are affordable to the community.
 There exists a waiver/ exemption system for those who cannot afford minimized user fees.

-To Improve access and utilization of health services, the county has opened more dispensaries and health centers as a way of rolling out more services to the community.
+To improve access and utilization of health services, the county has opened more dispensaries and health centres as a way of rolling out more services to the community.
 Upgrading the existing facilities to offer expanded services has been in the forefront to meet community needs.
 Collaborating with other partners to offer more and affordable Health services has been inevitable.

-Early 2014 the county distributed drugs to all health centers in the county and purchased ambulances to aid the community to easily access health services.
+Early 2014 the county distributed drugs to all health centres in the county and purchased ambulances to aid the community to easily access health services.